junchao530/ess-site/content/english/events/frosh/movienight.md

 ---
 title: "Movie Night"
-description: "We are having a movie night at ENC 70!
-We are going to have free food for all ESS members, bring your friends, and enjoy a nice evening"
+description: "It's a MOVIE NIGHT!
+We will have free food for all ESS members!
+So bring your friends, and enjoy a nice evening with us!"
 location: "ENC 70"
 image: "/images/events/2021/frosh/movienight.jpg"
 eventdate: "September 8"